Building community capacity, coordinating systems and services, and engaging and empowering families.

 CFFC Clinical Committee and Early Childhood Clinical Committee (ECCC)

 Clinical Committees consist of representatives of local public and private organizations that serve children and families.
-Early Childhood Clinical Committee addresses the needs of children age birth to age 8, and Clinical Committee addresses the need of youth age 9 to age 21, especially when the needs of these children/youth extend beyond one system of care.
+Early Childhood Clinical Committee addresses the needs of children age birth to age 8, and Clinical Committee for Older Youth addresses the need of youth age 9 to age 21, especially when the needs of these children/youth extend beyond one system of care.
 These Clinical Committees:

 Provide Case Consultations- Sharing expertise and resources and advising providers in planning for comprehensive services for children and their families;